jorgschonau/jorgschonau.github.io/methodology.md

 }
 ```

-The cleaned up text is then stripped off all stopwords (stop_words is part of the Tidytext package and is a collection from 3 dictionaries) and transformed into the one-token-per-row Tidytext format:
+The cleaned up text is then stripped off all stopwords (stop_words is part of the Tidytext package and is a collection of 3 dictionaries) and transformed into the one-token-per-row Tidytext format:

 ```tidy_orwell1984 <- orwell1984 %>%
  unnest_tokens(word, text) %>%
  anti_join(stop_words)
 ```
 In hindsight, using the entire stop_words list seems to be somewhat agressive.
-It contains words that also carry sentiments, such as "interesting" or "young".
+As a consequence, words that carry sentiments, such as "interesting" or "young", are being excluded.
 If I was to start a similar project again, I would probably sub set the stop_words and only use 1 or 2 of the dictionaries.

-## Tidy text format
+## Tidytext Format

-The first two sentences of Charlie and the Chocolate factory.
+So after executing the steps above, the text will be transformed into a token based dataframe and all stopwords are removed.
+To illustrate, the first two sentences of Charlie and the Chocolate factory:

 >These two very old people are the father and mother of Mr Bucket.
 Their names are Grandpa Joe and Grandma Josephine.

-turns into:
+are being transformed this format:

 | Line Number  | Chapter     | Word      |
 |-------------:|:-----------:|:---------:|